slateci/slateci.github.io/_docs/quickstart/slate-client.md

 ## Deploying an Application

 To run computing jobs efficiently on resources at the Hoople Campus, GRUMMBLES would like to deploy a caching HTTP proxy.
-To see if SLATE has a suitable application, they need to list the applications in the catalog.
+To see if SLATE has a suitable application, they need to list the applications in the catalog (add the "--dev" flag to see applications in the development catalog).
 They might see something like this:

 	$ slate app list
 	Name               App Version Chart Version Description